deic-dk/files_sharding/README.md

-The purpose of the app is to allow horizontal scaling of storage capacity and performance without resorting to distributed file systems, SAN or NAS technology, but by letting each server in a group of ownCloud servers be responsible for a segment of the namespace and redirect accordingly.
+The purpose of the app is to allow horizontal scaling of storage capacity and performance without resorting to distributed file systems, SAN or NAS technology, but by letting each server in a group of ownCloud servers be responsible for a segment of the user and/or folders and redirect accordingly.

-The app requires redirection to be done on a master server.
-Such functionality is provided by an accompanying app: "user_saml"- which is a fork of the original user_saml by Sixto Martin.

 ## User sharding